jiashenggu/note/interview.md

 Hi, it's a pleasure to meet you.
 I'm Jiasheng Gu.

-At 01.AI, I was an engineer on a generative AI video product, building it from scratch.
-My main responsibility was the end-to-end training pipeline for our VLMs and LLMs, including 25-billion and 247-billion parameter MoE models.
+I'm an AI engineer specializing in building and optimizing large-scale multimodal foundation models.
+At 01.AI, my work was focused on the entire lifecycle of these models, from pre-training on massive datasets to fine-tuning them for specific, complex tasks.

 My process had two key stages.
 First, I handled the continued pre-training on a 20-billion-token domain-specific dataset, using the Megatron-LM framework.
 Second, I designed and implemented our alignment pipeline using both SFT and DPO.
 This was crucial for teaching the model the complex nuances of video understanding and intelligent clipping.